flipp-oss/deimos/docs/UPGRADING.md

 2.x is a major rewrite from 1.0.

 - No longer support `kafka_producer` for KafkaSource (need kafka_producers)
+- Remove support for `record_attributes` that takes one argument
 - key_config defaults to {none: true} instead of erroring out
 - reraise_errors now defaults to true
 - fatal_error? receives Karafka message array instead of payload